jingxianwen/CESM2_TSIS_analy/README.md

-Python codes for CESM2 output analyses.
+Python codes for making plots used in the CESM2-TSIS manuscript submitted to Journal of Climate.
+Nov 8, 2020.